COVID-19 Vaccinations: FAQ

 Q: Where Can I Get a COVID-19 Vaccine, and What Do I Need to Do to Get One?

-A: Currently, COVID-19 vaccines are only available at hospitals.
-The vaccination process involves receiving one shot now, and then a second shot 3-4 weeks afterwards.
-In the future, other facilities such as clinics will carry them, but they are not a part of the current deployment wave.
+Currently, COVID-19 vaccines are only available at hospitals.
+In the future, other facilities such as clinics will carry vaccines, but they are not a part of the current deployment wave.
 We are currently working on learning which clinics will receive the vaccines, so we can provide this information to our travelers as soon as possible.

 If you are at a hospital that has received the COVID-19 vaccine and would like to receive it, we strongly encourage you to learn how the hospital is distributing the vaccine and get yourself included.
 For instance, some facilities are using lottery systems, while others are using tiered systems.
 If you run into any issues or are denied a vaccine by a facility on the basis of being a traveler, please reach out to our clinical team who will be able to help you.
 Once other facilities such as clinics begin receiving vaccines, we also encourage you to take advantage of this if you have yet to receive one, as this may be faster and easier than going through the hospital.